awsdocs/iam-user-guide/doc_source/reference_policies_grammar.md

 **`condition_key_string`**
 Identifies the condition key whose value will be tested to determine whether the condition is met\.
 AWS defines a set of condition keys that are available in all AWS services, including `aws:PrincipalType`, `aws:SecureTransport`, and `aws:userid`\.
-For a list of AWS condition keys, see [AWS Global Condition Context Keys](reference_policies_condition-keys.md)\.
+For a list of AWS condition keys, see [AWS global condition context keys](reference_policies_condition-keys.md)\.
 For condition keys that are specific to a service, see the documentation for that service such as the following:
 + [Specifying Conditions in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/amazon-s3-policy-keys.html) in the *Amazon Simple Storage Service Developer Guide*
 + [IAM Policies for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.